brombal/sqltags/core/README.md

   async query(sql: string, params: any[]): Promise<[any[], TQueryInfo]> {
     const res = await this.db.query(sql, params);
-    // res.rows contains the array of row objects
+    // For this example, res.rows contains the array of row objects, and
-    // res.info is a "QueryInfo" object, as defined by the database driver return [res.rows, res.info];
+    // res.info is a "QueryInfo" object.
+    return [res.rows, res.info];
   }

   async *cursor(sql: string, params: any[]): AsyncIterable<any> {
     const cursor = this.db.cursor(sql, params);
-    // In a perfect scenario, the database driver would offer cursor support like this;
+    // In a perfect scenario, the database driver would offer easy cursor support like this,
     // but it's often tricker to implement.
 Check out the PostgreSQL/MySQL/SQLite drivers for examples. for await (const row of cursor) {
       yield row;